 The blueprint for the IceHogs Charitable Foundation was laid out by former IceHogs Team President Ryan Washatka and owners Dr. Kris Tumilowicz and Craig Drecktrah.
 The Northern Illinois Community Foundation helps manage the IceHogs Charitable Foundation.

 Since the IceHogs inception in 1999, the team has prided itself in giving back to the community.
-In 19 seasons, the IceHogs have contributed over $1.2 million to the Rock River Valley.
+In 20 seasons, the IceHogs have contributed nearly $1.5 million to the Rock River Valley.

-Beneficiaries in the past have included The Autism Program, Special Olympics, March of Dimes, Muscular Dystrophy Association, Boys and Girls Clubs of Rockford, Boy Scouts and Girl Scouts of America, Jr. IceHogs hockey program, and most recently the Bryan and Amanda Bickell Foundation.
+Beneficiaries in the past have included The Autism Program, Special Olympics, March of Dimes, Muscular Dystrophy Association, Boys and Girls Clubs of Rockford, Boy Scouts and Girl Scouts of America, Jr. IceHogs hockey program, the Bryan and Amanda Bickell Foundation and most recently the Greg Lindmark Foundation.

 Annual Live Jersey Auction